 General Information for Entering Students

 The Schmid Law Library does not offer a computer lab for law student use.
-Instead, we are introducing a laptop checkout program.
-A pool of high-quality laptop computers, available through the Circulation Desk to current J.D. students who wish to use them, provide our law students access to the Internet and to the Microsoft Office software suite.
-Each laptop checkout is for a maximum length of 48 hours.
+Instead, we offer a laptop checkout program.
+A small fleet of high-quality laptop computers, available through the Circulation Desk to current J.D. students who wish to use them, provide our law students access to the Internet and to the Microsoft Office software suite.
+Each laptop checkout is for a maximum length of 24 hours.
 If you have an extenuating circumstance that requires you to borrow a laptop for a longer duration of time, exceptions will be granted on an individual basis by Law College I.T. staff.